 The newly designed (and iconic) Eurostar spark was designed to be a flexible and dynamic asset, that can be used across the full brand experience.
 From train livery and across stations, to digital platforms.
 The spark takes on a wide range of motion behaviors like rotating, extruding, and dropping into locations, acting like a navigational compass to guide you around your city destination.

-A new brand merger paved the way for a fresh color palette.
-And Eurostar had to make some tough decisions about which colors to keep.
+A new brand merger paved the way for a fresh colour palette.
+And Eurostar had to make some tough decisions about which colours to keep.
 Brand research revealed that Eurostar was seen as ‘cold’ while Thalys was seen as ‘warm’.
-“We took those colors and gave them a human touch.
-We also wanted to highlight our sustainability efforts as well as ensure our colors were easily accessible.
+“We took those colours and gave them a human touch.
+We also wanted to highlight our sustainability efforts as well as ensure our colours were easily accessible.
 That’s why we added vibrant greens, yellows, oranges, and reds.
 We wanted to make sure our messages were clear and legible, with the right amount of contrast.
 Accessibility is a top priority for us,” said Mario.

 Engaging employees with a new brand